intraface/Ilib_SerialPort/README.markdown

 Communicate with a serial port from PHP
 ==

 This is a PHP Version 5 port of [phpSerial](http://www.phpclasses.org/package/3679-PHP-Communicate-with-a-serial-port.html) written by Rémy Sanchez.
+The original code can also be found at [Google Code](http://code.google.com/p/php-serial/).

 Introduction
 --